vikramsai11/Ecommerce-Follow-Along/README.md

   - Input validation and data sanitization.
   - HTTPS support for secure data transmission.

----

-## Milestone 1: User Authentication Setup
+# Milestone 1:

-### Description:
-The user authentication setup focuses on allowing users to sign up and log in with their credentials.
-The backend will handle secure password storage using bcryptjs, while the frontend will manage user interactions.
-The user will be authenticated with JWT (JSON Web Tokens) for session management.

----
+In a MERN stack application, login and sign-up (authentication) typically involve a process where users can register (sign-up) with their credentials, and later log in using those credentials.
+The login and sign-up process can be divided into several steps, with separate client-side (React) and server-side (Node.js/Express) handling.

+# Milestone 2:
 ## Milestone 2: Login Page & Authentication Setup

-### Description:
+### Description
-Milestone 2 focuses on creating and setting up the **Login Page** for the application, including basic UI elements like forms and fields for user authentication.
-This milestone also involves setting up Tailwind CSS for styling to ensure responsive and modern design practices.
+Milestone 2 focuses on the creation and setup of the **Login Page** for the application, including basic UI elements like forms and fields for user authentication.
+This milestone also includes setting up Tailwind CSS for styling, ensuring responsive and modern design practices.

 ### Key Features Completed:
 - **Login Page Design**: